awes0m/CybersecHome/README.md

 ### Theme

 - Use the theme toggle (sun icon) in the header.
 The choice is saved and restored on next visit.

+### Cyber Utilities (Tools Page)

+1. Click "Tools" in the navigation menu.
+2. Use any of the available utilities:
+   - **CyberChef Lite**: Paste text, choose encoding/decoding action (Base64, URL)
+   - **Advanced CIDR Calculator**: Enter CIDR notation (e.g., `192.168.1.0/24`) and click "Calculate" for network details
+   - **Unix Timestamp Converter**: Enter a timestamp or click "Now" to convert the current time
+   - **JSON Formatter**: Paste JSON, click "Prettify" for formatted output
+   - **Indicators**: Defang/Refang URLs for security analysis, or click "Check Public IP" to retrieve your current public IP

+### Analyst Whiteboard

+1. Click "Whiteboard" in the navigation menu.
+2. **Drawing**: Select the pen tool, choose a color with the color picker, adjust size with the range slider
+3. **Erasing**: Click the eraser button, then draw over areas to erase
+4. **Text**: Click the text tool, then click on the canvas to add text annotations
+5. **Save**: Click "Save Image" to export the entire whiteboard as a PNG file
+6. **Clear**: Click "Clear" to reset the canvas for a new diagram

+### Search Engine Toggle

+- On the home page, use the toggle switch (Google icon ↔ Brain icon) next to the search input to switch between:
+  - **Google**: Traditional search engine
+  - **Perplexity**: AI-powered search and reasoning engine

 ---